angitacct15/DataScience/HelloWorld.md

 ## This is a markdown file
-There is already a README.md file created by github. creating this new .md file as part of course project.
+There is an existing README.md file created by Github during repo initialization.
+Creating HelloWorld.md file as part of course project.
 Intended for future deletion